 We recommend the use of pencil cases of the size stated so that 30cm rulers can be stored and kept safe.
 Your pencil case is a vital part of your everyday toolkit.

 It should only contain the following essential items:

 HB pencils (at least 3)

 Sharpener

 Plain rubber

 Glue stick

-Scissors

 Coloured pencils (6 maximum)

 Coloured highlighters (2 maximum)

+Scissors

 Fine liners (4 maximum)

 30cm clear, rigid, plastic ruler

 In-ear headphones with microphone

 (Similar to the ones that come with an iPhone)

 Stylus for use on an iPad (optional)

 Key Stage 2

-Once girls receive their pen licence they will need an ink pen plus spare cartridges (blue ink)
+In addition to writing pencils, your daughter will need a blue/black ink fountain pen (with spare cartridges) or a Berol Handwriting pen.

 They will also need a protective A4 folder to put letters and homework in.

 Please make sure everything is clearly named.

 Your daughter will be moving around School between classes.
 In order to facilitate this and to reduce the amount of lost stationery, please stick to the recommendations above.

 Please make sure everything in your pencil case is clearly named.

 HEALTH

 Medical Information

 Surbiton High School has a Welfare Centre on the Senior School site, which is staffed throughout the week by our Registered School Nurse.

-Health Assessments/Reviews

-A short health assessment is required for each pupil, usually in the year of entry, commencing with Year 1 pupils and again as required when concerns have been expressed by Teachers or parents.
-These are carried out by the School Nurse and are designed to promote the health and development of your child and enable any problems which may affect their education to be identified.
-At the end of the online Medical Questionnaire, you will be required to consent by ticking the declaration.

 Illness or Accident in School

 The School Nurse is based in the Welfare Centre.
-She is available throughout the school day and, in addition, there many first aid-trained staff on each school site.
-The nurse provides help and support for pupils with specific medical conditions and those who are injured or become ill during the school day.
-She does not operate a sick bay for ill pupils or act as a substitute for parental care.
-Please do not send your children to School if they are unwell.
-Not only is it an unpleasant experience for the child, it can cause viruses and infections to spread rapidly throughout the School population.
-If your child becomes unwell, we will contact you, therefore please ensure that your contact details, including emergency contacts, are kept up to date.
+She is available throughout the school day and, in addition, there are many first aid-trained staff on each school site.
+The Nurse provides help and support for pupils with specific medical conditions and those who are injured or become ill during the school day.
+Unfortunately, it is not possible for pupils to stay in the medical room for long periods of time if they are unwell.
+Please do not send your daughter to School if she is ill, not only can it be upsetting for them, but it can also cause viruses and infections to spread rapidly throughout the school population.
+If your daughter becomes unwell, we may need to contact you, therefore please ensure that your contact details, including emergency contacts, are kept up to date.

-If the nurse feels that your child requires hospital treatment as a result of illness or accident, a member of staff will accompany them to hospital and stay with your child until you arrive.
+If the Nurse feels that your child requires hospital treatment as a result of illness or accident, a member of staff will accompany them to hospital and stay with your child until you arrive.

 Administration of Medicines in School

 Many pupils will need to take medication at some time during their school life.
 As far as possible, medication should be taken at home and only taken in School when absolutely essential.
 However, some pupils may require regular medication, either on a short or long term basis, to keep down the effects of or control a chronic condition or disability.
 In these instances, each case will be dealt with sympathetically.
-Prior to the administration of any medication, parents are required to complete a medical questionnaire, sign a medicines consent form and when requested, to supply a written update on their child's medical condition.
+Prior to the administration of any medication, parents are required to complete a medical questionnaire, sign a medicines consent form and, when requested, to supply a written update on their child's medical condition.

 It is the responsibility of parents: